Where do your garments go? Here’s how we collect and sort used textiles— where they go next, with the goal of extending their useful life.

 6. Driving Responsible Solutions Beyond Compliance

-Strong legislation on waste handling and producer responsibility is essential for driving real change across the industry.
+Strong legislation on waste handling and producer responsibility is essential for driving systemic change across the fashion industry.
 That’s why we actively collaborate with policy advocates and like-minded partners to push progress forward, together.

 7. Operational Excellence + Optimal Brand Protection

-We are building infrastructure to enable circular textiles.
+We are building the infrastructure to enable circular textiles.

-Our designed reverse logistics network maximizes collection and sorting efficiency at scale.
-At our Polch, DE, facility, we use near-infrared (NIR) technology and optical sensors to identify textile composition quickly and accurately for us to prepare feedstock in line with textile-to-textile recyclers specifications.
+Our operations are designed to maximize collection and sorting efficiency at scale.
+At our main facility in Germany, we use near-infrared (NIR) technology and optical sensors to quickly and accurately identify textile composition, allowing us to deliver feedstock that meets textile-to-textile recyclers’ specifications.